My back went up immediately when I read the email. Here was the judgment I’d been expecting since being vulnerable and admitting my problem.

 Upon reading the email again, I discovered the comment made was neither negative nor positive.
 It was simply a neutral statement.
 Since this was a sensitive topic for me my interpretation was negative and I took offense.

-The fact is only 7% of communication is non-verbal.
+The fact is only 7% of communication is the words.
 I was not getting the 38% that is made up of the tone of voice, inflection and volume.
 Also missing was the 55% that facial expression and body language represent.

 When I read something I need to take into consideration how I’m feeling at the time.
 My emotions can change the tone of what I read and turn an innocent statement into something offensive.